-With this bet, you bet that a particular number will appear before a 7.
-You can make a place bet after the come-out roll.
-You can place a bet on each or every place number (Fig. 5).
+With this bet, you are betting that a particular number will appear before a 7.
+You can make a place bet after the come-out rolly you can place a bet on each or every place number (Fig. 5).
 You can remove, reduce, or add to a place bet at any time prior to the next roll.
-Place bets are working (valid) on all rolls except the come-out roll.
+Place bets are working (valid) on all rolls except the comout roll.